 - Varied professional network

 From the moment you start your studies your cohort and teachers will be comprised of people from different backgrounds and cultures, with most of our teaching staff having different paths into the industry.
 Our academics are dedicated to supporting your learning and career opportunities and assist you with expanding your professional network.

 The demand for placement students in this industry grows every day, allowing you to get industry experience while studying.
 This also gives you the chance to trial the different career pathways in community, hospital and corporate settings.

-At Griffith University we offer a Bachelor of Pharmacology and Toxicology, Bachelor of Pharmacy and Master of Pharmacy so you have multiple entry points into a field that will see you making real change in the health industry.
+At Griffith University, we offer a Bachelor of Pharmacology and Toxicology, a Bachelor of Pharmacy and a Master of Pharmacy so you have multiple entry points into a field that will see you making real change in the health industry.